Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

 Input Samples
    Controls how often the input device is read to generate points on the stroke.
-   Higher values give more precision (more points) but produce an irregular stroke, while lower values give less precision (fewer points) but produce a soften stroke.
+   Higher values give a higher precision (more points) but produce an irregular stroke, while lower values give a lower precision (fewer points) but produce a soften stroke.
    (0 disabled extra input device samples.)

    You have to set up this value according to your input device to obtain